 If price is your primary concern, MyRepublic technically has the cheapest NBN 100 plan out of this bunch thanks to timed promo.
 You'll pay $79.95 per month for the first six months, and then $89.95 per month thereafter.
 However, this plan does require you to commit to a year-long contract.

 NBN 50 plans with unlimited data

-Speed leader Telstra is unsurprisingly the priciest at $90 per month, while most other plan options from providers on the Netflix index sit between $70 and $80 per month.
+Speed leader Telstra is unsurprisingly the priciest at $90 per month, while most other plan options from providers on the Netflix speed index sit between $70 and $80 per month.